 During DOGtime Fine Arts, the theory classes serve as a specialist addition to the research conducted.
 Visiting important exhibitions and developing an artist’s statement are compulsory.
 Visiting lectures of the Studium Generale is optional.
 The Studium Generale provides a general theoretical context concerning current themes in the contemporary international art world.
 The Studium Generale brings in prominent speakers from the Netherlands and abroad to give lectures.
 For more information, see Studium Generale

 Work placement and exchange

-Work placements and exchanges are possible within the DOGtime Fine Arts programme, but in consultation with the coordinator to some students there are possibilities.
+Work placements and exchanges are not part of the DOGtime Fine Arts programme, but in consultation with the coordinator there are possibilities for some students.